Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 kubectl -n apim-elk logs axway-elk-apim4elastic-apibuilder4elastic-65b5d56d77-5hv9z
 ```

-If everything goes well you can access the different components on the following ingress hosts (assumed DNS-Resolution for apim4elastic.local is point to your Ingress IP):
+If everything goes well, you can access the different components on the following host-names:

 https://kibana.apim4elastic.local
 https://apibuilder.apim4elastic.local
 https://elasticsearch.apim4elastic.local

+:point-right: This assumes, that Ingress is configured and DNS-Resolution for `apim4elastic.local` points to your cluster IP.
+More details is out of scope for this document.

 At this point, it is still assumed, that the API-Management Plattform is running externally.
 Therefore, as the next step, you need to connect one or more Filebeats to Logstash running in Kubernetes.